 What is GIS surveying?

-A geographical information system (GIS) is a general term for "surveying" and other systems of capturing, measuring and locating data and objects on the earth.
+A geographical information system (GIS) is a general term for “surveying” and other systems of capturing, measuring and locating data and objects on the earth.
 It is a software built on a database, rather than multiple systems or files, which allows the end users to work with data related to the layout of many forms of infrastructure including roads, buildings, railways, tunnels, bridges, water supply, and telecommunications.
-All of this data is presented in its geographical area, analysing its spatial information in respect to distance, area, zones and addresses, to name a few.
+All of this data is presented in its geographical area, analyzing its spatial information in respect to distance, area, zones and addresses, to name a few.

 GIS is, at its core, a map of various layers, each one presenting its own slice of information, focused on one particular feature or aspect of a geographical location.
 Layers can be added or removed in order to gain a more accurate comprehension of a query about the location in question.

 Maps are an essential way in which we as humans can understand the enormous amount of data that is available at our fingertips.
 They allow us to visualize patterns and relationships, as well as analyze conditions of a given area.
 This is especially true in infrastructure surveying and maintenance.

 What is the use of GIS in infrastructure surveying and maintenance?

 So how does GIS surveying aid in infrastructure construction and maintenance?
 By providing a wide array of data that can give us a better interpretation of the world around us, from a unique perspective.

 While you might think that this is exactly what popular public maps such as Google maps can do, you would be slightly mistaken.
 Google maps can give us all of the information of a particular geographical region, including rivers, lakes, roads and buildings, but it cannot allow us to look at one particular feature as a stand alone data set.
 On top of that, the maps are only updated every few years, meaning they are not up to date.
 GIS does just that.
 It can present a map of only one particular geographical feature or characteristic such as rivers, buildings, or traffic lights within a given zone.